walkthru/next/walkthru/walkthru-intro/steps-config.md

 center: 21
 ---

-The `steps` array is where we reference each step we've created so that Walkthru knows which ones to use and in which order.
+The `steps` array is where we reference each step we've created.

+This tells Walkthru which steps to include and in which order.